Guide to Advanced Surgery for The Spine

-In case you need to subject yourself to a surgical procedure, the dedicated spine specialists at Marina Del Rey Hospital are here to provide you with the best spine services available.
+In case you need to subject yourself to a surgical procedure, the dedicated spine specialists at Cedars-Sinai Marina del Rey Hospital are here to provide you with the best spine services available.

 The spine has three major components.
 Nerve roots and the spinal cord transmit information and command throughout the body.
 Surrounding them are the vertebrae, bones that encase and protect the nerves.
 Because these are arranged as a column of smaller bones, rather than as one long bone, the spine can move, bend, twist, and straighten.
 For this to work, though, there has to be some way to make sure bones don't grind against each other.
 Between each pair of vertebrae are the vertebral discs, which are made of softer tissue and act as cushions.

 The section of the spine above the tailbone and below the ribs is called the lumbar spine.
 Sometimes, a lumbar disc will slip from its place in between two vertebrae, and when the disc presses against a nerve root, it causes pain, weakness, and numbness or tingling feelings.
 When a lumbar disc slips and the nerve pressure causes these symptoms in the legs, it is called sciatica.

 One way to deal with this is to remove the portion of the disc that has bulged from in between the vertebrae.
 This is called a discectomy (“-ectomy” means "removal").

 First, you are placed under general anesthesia.
 This means you're unconscious and won't feel or be aware of what's going on.

 You will be lying face-down so the surgeon can operate from your back side.

 The surgeon will make an incision in your lower back to access the disc that will have the tissue removed.

 "Microscopic discectomy" means the surgeon will perform the operation using a tiny scope rather than open the surgery site and look at it directly.